Get Fit — Faster: This 22-Minute Workout Has You Covered

 "I've spent my whole career studying exercise, and I'm absolutely convinced that 95 percent of the benefits of exercise are above the shoulders," Church says.
 Exercise can help reduce anxiety and depression.
 "There are so many benefits to the brain, and each year we learn more."

 Like this article?
 Listen to it as a podcast.
 It's part of Life Kit, NPR's new family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
 Sign up for the newsletter to learn more and follow @NPRLifeKit on Twitter.
 Email us at lifekit@npr.org.
+Follow NPR's Allison Aubrey at @AubreyNPRFood.